 Research

 My research interests include the impacts of physical oceanography on species distributions and how these bio-physical interactions may drive the biogeography of mid and upper trophic levels, as well as marine debris and microplastics.
 I am interested in not only the biogeography of my target species, but the mechanisms that drive their biogeography, including the interactions between animal behavior and physical phenomena.
-While most of my research has focused on the Antarctic, I am interested in answering these types of questions in a variety of ecosystems, using a combination of in-situ observations, physical ocean models, and ecological modeling techniques.
+While most of my research has focused on the Antarctic to date, I am interested in answering these types of questions in a variety of ecosystems, using a combination of in-situ observations, physical ocean models, and ecological modeling techniques.

 Current Projects